zhonhel/cplusplus-without-brace/README.md

 # cplusplus-without-brace
-A program convert c++ codes which without braces to standard c++ codes
+A program convert c++ codes which without brace to standard c++ codes

 Complie: